 COMPLETION DATE PLUS GUARANTEED WORKING DAYS

-Effective: March 19, 2012
+Eff: 03-19-2012

 It is the Department’s intent that the project be completed by      .
 An additional       working days may be used after that date.
 Under extenuating circumstances the Engineer may direct that certain items of work, not affecting the safe opening of the roadway to traffic, may be completed within the working days allowed for clean-up work and punch list items.
 Temporary lane closures for this work may be allowed at the discretion of the Engineer.